axiomabsolute/cs410-information-retrieval/README.rst

 probability distribution.
 By default, they are each set to ``.25`` to present an equal probability.

-Often we’re more concerned with whether the true-positive result is within the top K results returned, such as the first page of a search engine.
+Often we're more concerned with whether the true-positive result is within the top K results returned, such as the first page of a search engine.
 To quantify this, we can configure the evaluation scorer to treat all results below K as a 0, while maintaining the rank of results